mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/06-Submission-by-Lucas-Florio.md

 The Table class has some separation built-in by sporting short, focused methods.
 While this is a first step in the right direction, there should be other ways to break out functionality into separate, non-overlapping classes.
 This is however not as easy as it seems.
 Obvious attempts might include separating classes for rows and columns, but this will prove difficult because of the tight coupling between them.
 The coupling in question derives from the fact that they are essentially just different perspectives on the same data set.

-Here, we're going to discuss a solution by Lucas Efe that manages to treat rows and columns as wholly separate objects, but without duplicating the data set.
+Here, we're going to discuss a solution by Lucas Florio manages to treat rows and columns as wholly separate objects, but without duplicating the data set.
 The trick is that they don't hold the actual data values, but delegate that responsibility to a Cell class.

+The complete code can be found at: https://github.com/lucasefe/s1-final

 page_break

 Rows, Columns and Cells
 ----------------------

 How exactly is this behavior accomplished?
-In the words of Lucas Efe:
+In the words of Lucas:

 > The object Bricks::Table stores two Bricks::Index objects.
 One for vertical access and one for horizontal, so you can access the data by column or row.
 For each cell that gets added to the table, an Bricks::Cell object is created.
 This Cell is also added to both indexes, so when you retrieve data by column or row, you always get what you want.